The NY Dada Timeline

-To understand Morée, you first need to understand the six traits that define a Dada artwork.
+the six traits that define a NY Dada artwork.

 This page breaks them down one by one.
 We call them “coded gestures”—not because they’re secret,

-but because they work like signals: recurring strategies used to disrupt meaning, authorship, function, and beauty.
+but because they act like signals: recurring tactics used to disrupt meaning, authorship, function, and beauty.

-What follows is a list of later works that repeat them, often with sharper intent.
+What follows is a list of later works that echo them, sometimes with sharper intent.

 They may look different, but the gestures are the same.